Dr. Sullivan is the Director of the Professional Development Center, State Human Resources Division, Department of Administration.

 He has worked for a variety of agencies including the Department of the Navy, the Veterans Administration, and Dawson Community College in eastern Montana.
-Dr. Edgar also taught at the University of Montana.
+Dr. Sullivan also taught at the University of Montana.
 He operated his own consulting firm for over 20 years, providing services to state agencies and local governments throughout the Northwest.
 Consulting projects spanned a wide variety of topics from housing studies and plans, and citizen satisfaction surveys to morale interventions and an analysis of administrative strategies.

-Dr. Edgar was most recently the Director of the Master of Public Administration program and Associate Professor at Southern Arkansas University.
+Dr. Sullivan was most recently the Director of the Master of Public Administration program and Associate Professor at Southern Arkansas University.
 He was the founder of the MPA program and developed it from the ground up.
 His professional career has been rather broad in both the public and private sectors, including a variety of management positions.
 These many years have shown him that being a public servant is a very honorable vocation and that we all benefit from being life-long learners.

 University of Southern California, Doctor of Public Administration